Bristol Bullpup: Design and development

 The Type 107 was an unequal span single bay biplane powered by a 480 hp (360 kW) Bristol Mercury air-cooled radial engine driving a two-bladed propeller.
 The structure was all-metal with a fabric covering, using members built up from rolled high-tensile steel strips riveted together.
 In order to optimise the pilot's field of view there was large semi-circular cutout in the trailing edge of the upper wing and the inboard section of the lower wing was of reduced chord.
 Frise ailerons were fitted to the top wing only.
-It was armed with a pair of 0.303 in (7.7 mm) Lewis guns mounted on either side of the cockpit.
+It was armed with a pair of 0.303 in (7.7 mm) Vickers guns mounted on either side of the cockpit.

 The prototype first flew on 28 April 1928, powered by a Bristol Jupiter engine since a flight-ready Mercury was not yet available, and the aircraft was not delivered to Martlesham Heath for evaluation until March 1929.
 The Bullpup prototype was subsequently fitted with a Jupiter F type head with twin compensator rods for the penthouse heads.
 Trials with this engine were carried out at Martlesham in 1929.